varlardohaeris/emacs-archives/melpa/elfeed-protocol-readme.txt

-elfeed-protocol provide extra protocols to make self-hosting RSS readers like ownCloud News, Tiny TIny RSS and NewsBlur work with elfeed.
+elfeed-protocol provide extra protocols to make self-hosting RSS readers like Fever, NewsBlur, ownCloud News and Tiny TIny RSS work with elfeed.
 See the README for full documentation.

 Usage: